 Introduction

 Whether for hobby use, as a development platform / testbed / sandbox, or for live hosting, a server lab or home server allows you to create a setup specific to your needs.
-Since the requirements for that server lab can vary widely, so might the hardware and software used to create them.
+Since the requirements for that server lab can vary widely, so might the hardware and software used to create it.
 A home server can be as simple as a single computer or even a single virtual machine used to host some videos or files that are shared on your home network, up to a full scale server farm hosting live websites or more.
 Most will fall someplace in between those two points though and can share many things in common.
 For our example, the goal is to end up with a server lab that can host a variety of virtual machines and provide applications for both local and internet use.
 This guide does expect that you have some level of comfort with computer hardware and software, our intention is to provide a basic guide on assembling a functional small scale server lab.

 Your ISP

 Before we move on to building a system though, lets look at the internet connection and service provider in use.
 If you plan to connect with the outside world for more than just some quick file transfers, things like speed and monthly bandwidth limits may come in to play.
 Another thing to consider is that unless you are set up with a static IP (something you would probably know because it costs more and is sometimes not even offered for residential accounts), you will need a method to update your dynamic IP when it changes.
 Additionally, some providers do not like home users hosting websites and most do block the standard mail server ports.
-While it is not nearly as common for them to block other services, it would be a problem if they have.
+While it is not nearly as common for them to block other services, it would be a problem if they do.

 Your Connection